Ssekyene/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12. Creates a directory called "my_dir" with permissions 751 in the working directory

 13. Changes the group owner to "school" for the file "hello"

+100. Changes the owner to "vincent" and the group owner to "staff" for all the files and directories in the working directory